UK Merchant Accounts Comparison: Our 2024 Guide

 The takepaymentsplus card reader is takepayments's best card machine.
 It's sleek and modern-looking, and has a built-in receipt printer - Source: Expert Market

-Reasons to avoid takepayments and alternatives
+Reasons to avoid takepayments and top alternatives

 takepayments is a little old-fashioned, as merchant account providers go.
 It doesn’t have an app you can access the backend from, and as such, doesn’t have a function for accepting payments directly from your smartphone.
 If that’s what you’re looking for, providers that offer both include Tyl by Natwest, and Tide.